learnk8s/learnk8s.io/src/bite-sized-articles/ingressApiGateway/ingressApiGateway.md

 - low latency and high bandwidth
 - unlikely to be targeted for misuses and by bad actors

-In other words, a service mesh's primary purpose is to manage internal service-to-service communication, while an API Gateway is primarily meant for external client-to-service communication.
+In other words, **a service mesh's primary purpose is to manage internal service-to-service communication**, while **an API Gateway is primarily meant for external client-to-service communication.**

+| API gateway                                   | Service mesh                                       |
+| --------------------------------------------- | -------------------------------------------------- |
+| Exposes internal services to external clients | Manages and control the traffic inside the network |
+| Maps external traffic to internal resources   | Focuses on brokering internal resources            |

 _But that doesn't stop from using Istio as an API gateway._

-What it might stop you, though, is the fact that Istio priority isn't to handle external traffic.
+What it might stop you, though, is the fact that Istio's priority isn't to handle external traffic.

 Let's have a look at an example.

-It's common practice to secure your API calls behind an API gateway with JWT or OAuth.
+It's common practice to secure your API calls behind an API gateway with JWT or OAuth authentication.

 Istio offers JWT, but you have to [inject some custom code in Lua to make it work with OAuth](https://gist.github.com/oahayder/1d8fc8b19660fac1aebce59ea6d171ad#file-envoyfilter-yaml).

-Also, their JWT implementation is rather opinionated.

 On the other hand, [Kong offers a plugin for that](https://docs.konghq.com/hub/kong-inc/oauth2/) as this is a common request.

 Enterprise API gateways such as [Google Apigee include billing capabilities](https://docs.apigee.com/api-platform/monetization/basics-monetization).

-Those features will be unlikely replicated in a service mesh because the focus lays elsewhere.
+It's unlikely that those features will be replicated in a service mesh because the focus isn't on managing APIs.

-| API gateway                                   | Service mesh                                       |
-| --------------------------------------------- | -------------------------------------------------- |
-| Exposes internal services to external clients | Manages and control the traffic inside the network |
-| Maps external traffic to internal resources   | Focuses on brokering internal resources            |

 _What if you don't care about billing, can you still use a service mesh as an API gateway?_